 HOME COMPOSTING (PowerPoint Lecture)

-Learn Home Composting from an in-depth PowerPoint Presentation created by the Cornell Waste Management Institute.
-Topics that will be discussed include: What to compost; how the process works; the importance of heat, oxygen and moisture; Composting Systems; Uses of Compost and the Benefits of Compost.
-Small-scale composting is easy to do and the finished product is a great soil amendment for landscape and gardening use.
+Learn Home Composting from a Presentation created by the Cornell Compost Committee Master Gardeners.
+Topics that will be discussed include: what to compost; how the process works; the importance of heat, oxygen and moisture; composting systems; uses of compost and its benefits.

 LANDSCAPING WITH TREES AND SHRUBS (PowerPoint Lecture)